lsst-ts/Common_FPGA_Modbus/README.md

 Received line is checked for frame start.
 Bytes are then stored into receiving FIFO.
 Frame end is detected on line silence.
 IRQ is raised when frame is received.
 As the expected use is in a master-slave communication, IRQ doesn't have to be handled outside ModbusPort subVI.
-Data are writen into receiving FIFO.
+Data is written into the receiving FIFO.

 CRC16 isn't checked on received FIFO and the CRC16 (if part of the